silvest/RGESolver/README.md

 ```
 The installation can be performed writhing the following lines in a terminal session (in the `RGESolver` directory):
 ```
-mkdir build && cd $_
+mkdir build && cd build
 cmake .. <options>
 cmake --build .
 cmake --install .
 ```
-Note that depending on the setting of installation prefix (see below) the user might need root privileges to be able to install `RGESolver`.
+Note that depending on the setting of installation prefix (see below) the user might need root privileges to be able to install `RGESolver` (thus `cmake --install . `should be replaced with `sudo cmake --install . `)

 ### Command line options for the installation